Need to know

 Don’t miss the afternoon tea on the terrace or sofa-filled lounge.
 Freshly made sandwiches, Sacher torte and home-baked scones are available from Thursday to Friday (3pm-5.30pm) and at weekends (3.30pm-5.30pm).

-This country-house hotel warmly welcomes four-legged friends and dog bowls are provided.
-If staying overnight, dogs must check-in to the Cottage rooms in the Garden House.
+This country-house hotel warmly welcomes four-legged friends and bowls will be provided.
+Dogs aren't allowed in the Main House, but are welcome in certain parts of the Garden House and Garden House Cottage.
 See more pet-friendly hotels in Surrey.

 All ages are warmly welcomed.
 As well as a weekend kids’ club for 4-12 year olds and resident Sharky and George minders, there’s an outdoor play area with a treehouse and reams of child-friendly activities.
 Extra beds can be added from £60 a night.